maldworth/gphoto2pp/README.md

 ------------
 * A C++11 compiler (I've only tested g++, but others should work)
 * libgphoto2 (2.4.14 or greater)
-* cmake (2.8.3 or greater), 'only needed to build the library once to generate libgphoto2pp.so'
+* cmake (2.8.3 or greater), *only needed to build the library once to generate libgphoto2pp.so*

 2 Minute Tutorial
 -----------------